Description | The article describes how to connect to SSL VPN via an internal network domain name. |

 config system dns-server edit port2 <- Internal network interface (this is where the DNS queries from the clients should be forwarded). set mode recursive next end

-The interface mode is recursive so that, if the request cannot be fulfilled, the external DNS servers will be queried.
+The interface mode is recursive, so that if the request cannot be fulfilled, the external DNS servers will be queried.
 The users cannot connect via SSL by specifying the remote gateway on FortiClient as 'test.fortinet.com'.

-There are various use cases of connecting to SSL VPN via domain name.
+There are various use cases of connecting to an SSL VPN via a domain name.
 This is a solution provided based on customer needs after a migration of users in the internal infrastructure, and to avoid re-configuring FortiClient (free version) for all the users.

-Refer the official Fortinet documentation for creating an unauthoritative primary DNS server: |
+Refer to the official Fortinet documentation for creating an unauthoritative primary DNS server: |

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.

-Copyright 2024 Fortinet, Inc. All Rights Reserved.
+Copyright 2025 Fortinet, Inc. All Rights Reserved.